B4PzwL3YVGa6/sparrowdo/README.md

 * They are Perl6 modules.

-* They deal with sparrowdo tasks ( relying on sparrowdo API ) rather then with sparrow tasks.
+* They implemented in terms of sparrowdo tasks ( relying on sparrowdo API ) rather then with sparrow tasks.

 An example of sparrowdo module: